 The ACA says that health insurance companies must offer coverage to everyone.
 You can’t be turned down because of your health or any pre-existing health conditions.
 You also can’t be turned down because of your age or gender.
 This rule is called guaranteed issue.

-The rule does not apply to grandfathered plans sold to individuals.
+The rule does not apply to grandfathered plans.